taurus-org/taurus/doc/source/devel/howto_macros/macros_general.rst

 language (like fortran, matlab, SPEC_), then you might prefer to write macro functions.
-Computer scientists (young ones, specially), on the other hand, often have a background on object oriented languages (Java, C++, C#) and feel more confortable writting macro classes.
+Computer scientists (young ones, specially), on the other hand, often have a background on object oriented languages (Java, C++, C#) and feel more confortable writing macro classes.

 Classes tend to scale better with the size of a program or library.
-By writting a macro class you can benefit from all advantages of object-oriented programming.
+By writing a macro class you can benefit from all advantages of object-oriented programming.
 This means that, in theory: